 3.1.
-Wind definition
+Wind defintion

-A scatterometer measurement relates to the ocean surface roughness (see figure 3), while the scatterometer product is represented by the stress equivalent (SE) wind at 10 meter height over a WVC.
-The stress equivalent wind transforms the sea surface roughness measurements to 10 m height in a unique way and independent of atmospheric stratification [24].
+A scatterometer measurement relates to the ocean surface roughness (see Figure 3), while the scatterometer product is represented by the stress-equivalent (SE) wind at 10 meter height over a WVC.
+The stress-equivalent wind transforms the sea surface roughness measurements to 10 m height in a unique way and independent of atmospheric stratification [24].
 Moreover, SE winds are straightforward to compute at most buoy locations and from NWP model output for validation and comparison.

 For NWP model winds, the conversion from real 10m winds to SE winds goes in two steps: firstly equivalent neutral (EN) winds are computed from real winds, sea surface temperature, air temperature, Charnock parameter and specific humidity, using a stand-alone implementation of the ECMWF model surface layer physics [25].
-The equivalent neutral winds subsequently are converted to stress equivalent winds (U10S) by multiplying by a correction factor of $\sqrt{(\rho/<\rho>)}$ , where $\rho$ is the air density and $<\rho>$ is the average air density (1.225 kg/m3).
+Note that this step is not needed for recent ECMWF data from the operational model and ERA5 re-analysis, since in these datasets the equivalent neutral winds are already available directly.
+The equivalent neutral winds subsequently are converted to stress-equivalent winds (U10S) by multiplying by a correction factor of $\sqrt{(\rho/<\rho>)}$ , where $\rho$ is the air density and $<\rho>$ is the average air density (1.225 kg/m3).